Wayne Brady: Career

-Beginning in 2020, Brady plays a major recurring role during the third season of The CW superhero drama series Black Lightning as the DC Comics character Tyson Sykes / Gravedigger.
+Beginning in 2020, Brady plays a major recurring role during the third season of The CW superhero drama series Black Lightning features the DC Comics character Tyson Sykes / Gravedigger.
 It was also announced that he had created a reality competition show to air on BYU TV called Wayne Brady's Comedy IQ, in which teens would be taught skills and compete in weekly challenges.
 Brady later appeared as a guest panelist in season four of The Masked Singer where he also sang Maroon 5's "Memories" as "Mr. TV" at the start of the sixth episode.
 On December 28, 2020, it was announced that Brady would star as Django in a benefit concert presentation of Ratatouille the Musical, an internet meme that originated on TikTok, inspired by the 2007 Disney/Pixar film.
 The concert streamed exclusively on TodayTix on January 1, 2021, and raised over $1 million for The Actors Fund.

 On September 8, 2022, Brady was announced as a contestant on season 31 of Dancing with the Stars.
 He was partnered with Witney Carson and they finished in 3rd place.
 The following year, Brady appeared as a guest in the second season of "Make Some Noise," a comedy game show hosted by Dropout.tv.

+In March 2025, Brady launched a podcast with Jonathan Mangum called Wayne Brady's What If with Jonathan Mangum.

-In 2025, Brady joined a line-up of comedians, including Dave Chappelle, slated to participate in the Riyadh Comedy Festival, an event hosted in Riyadh, the capital city of Saudi Arabia.
+In September 2025, Brady joined a line-up of comedians, including Dave Chappelle, slated to participate in the Riyadh Comedy Festival, an event hosted in Riyadh, the capital city of Saudi Arabia.
 The festival was criticized by Human Rights Watch, which characterized the event as an attempt by the Saudi government to whitewash its human rights abuses.